yih-redhat/go-fdo-server/README.md

 ```
 This will copy the files uploaded using fdo.upload FSIM module to `app-data` folder present in host system.

-### Stoping the Docker Container
+### Stoping the container
-To stop the Docker Container, run:
+To stop the container, run:
 ```console
 make stop
 ```

 ### Default Target
-To build and run the Docker container in one step, run:
+To build and run the container in one step, run:
 ```console
 make all
 ```